TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Configuration/TCA
   One file per database table, using the name of the table for the file, plus ".php".
   Only for new tables.

+Configuration/TCA/Overrides
-For extending existing tables, stick to file :file:`ext_tables.php`.
+  For extending existing tables, one file per database table, using the name of the table for the file, plus ".php".

 Documentation
   Contains the manual in reStructuredText format (:ref:`read more on the topic <extension-documentation>`).